KertuKa/weather-app/README.md

 When a specific city is typed in the search field the application first triggers getCityCoords() function to get the city coordinates and then getWeather() to get the data of that specific city.

-In addition, localStorage was used to set and get data which allows users to refresh the page without losing the displayed forecast.
+Please note that the application is not capable of finding forecast for smaller cities and works mainly with capial cities.

 ## Styling
 For the application presentation mainly CSS and SASS were used.

 ## Mobile view
-The appication is responsive and adjusted for smaller screens (max width 600px).
+The application is responsive and adjusted for smaller screens (max width 600px).

 ## Some libraries that were used
 [react-toggle]